scalar-labs/scalardb-samples/multi-storage-transaction-sample/README.md

 This tutorial describes how to create a sample application for the same use case as [ScalarDB Sample](https://github.com/scalar-labs/scalardb-samples/tree/main/scalardb-sample) but by using ScalarDB with Multi-storage Transaction.
 In this tutorial, you will build an application that uses both Cassandra and MySQL.
 Using the Multi-storage Transaction feature of ScalarDB, you can execute a transaction that spans both Cassandra and MySQL.
-Please note that application-specific error handling, authentication processing, etc., are omitted in the sample application since it focuses on explaining how to use ScalarDB with Multi-storage Transaction.
+Please note that application-specific error handling, authentication processing, and similar functions are not included in the sample application, as the focus is on demonstrating the use of ScalarDB.
-For detailed information on exception handling in ScalarDB, see [this document](https://github.com/scalar-labs/scalardb/blob/master/docs/api-guide.md#handle-exceptions).
+For detailed information on exception handling in ScalarDB, see [Handle SQLException](https://github.com/scalar-labs/scalardb/blob/master/docs/api-guide.md#handle-exceptions).

 ![Overview](images/overview.png)